-Once on the ship, I kept the Sea Bands as a backup.
-The first night, we started cruising after the wee ones went to bed, and we were docked by the time they woke up.
-We left port at 5pm the next day, and within a few minutes, Mister Man started complaining that he felt nauseated.
+Once on the ship, I kept the Sea Bands as a backup, hoping no one would need the motion sickness help.
+The first night, we left port after bedtime and docked by the time they woke up.
+We left port at 5pm the next day, and within a few minutes, Mister Man felt nauseous.
 He was afraid he was going to vomit, which didn’t bode well for the cruise.
 I quickly pulled out the child size Sea Bands and placed them on both his wrists.

 They helped, but not entirely.
 To get him past that initial hump, I also gave him some of the Ginger Gum, which is another anti-nausea agent.
 Within five minutes, he was back to himself.
-We didn’t dare take the Sea Bands off him for the rest of the week, and he had absolutely zero issues.
+He happily wore Sea Bands the rest of the week, and he had absolutely zero issues.